Bay Bridge to Jack London Square

 The park encompasses 4.5 acres of public access with areas for fishing, strolling, picnicking and special events.
 Port View Park also is the home of the International Maritime Center, a nondenominational chapel and recreational facility for visiting seafarers.

-Picnic areas, play area, fishing piers, snack bar and bait shop, second-story viewing area and historical display, restrooms, drinking fountains, parking, benches, public telephone.
+Picnic areas, play area, fishing piers, second-story viewing area and historical display (open 10am-3pm daily and upon request), restrooms, drinking fountain, parking, benches.

 Located at the end of 7th Street.